Updated 2/26/19. Please note that this article may contain affiliate links.

 She had just opened up the doors to her latest and greatest online course, Be True, Brand You.
 The premise was something about how building a great brand would result in tons of business #gains.

 Which is all fine and dandy but at the time, the course retailed for many thousands of dollars.
-I believe it was more than the current course sales page claims—a cool $2400.
+I believe it was more than the current course sales page claims (the link is now offline)—a cool $2400.

 Many of the people commenting on this Facebook group thread were ravenous to get their hands on Kimra’s course.
 But the main problem?
 Nobody had the $$$ required to make it happen.